-Covenant School Shooting: Nashville shooter didn’t target specific people, police say
+Covenant school shooting: Nashville shooter didn’t target specific people, police say

 NASHVILLE, Tenn.
 (WKRN/NEXSTAR) — Police in Nashville are still searching for answers after six people were killed in a shooting at the Covenant School on Monday.

-On Tuesday afternoon, Metro Nashville Police Department addressed “rumors” that have circulated in the wake of the tragedy.
-One such rumor, according to Mayor John Cooper includes misinformation that the shooter — identified as 28 year-old Audrey Hale — targeted specific individuals.
+On Tuesday afternoon, the Metro Nashville Police Department addressed “rumors” that have circulated in the wake of the tragedy.
+One such rumor, according to Mayor John Cooper includes misinformation that the shooter — identified as 28-year-old Audrey Hale, of Nashville — targeted specific individuals.

 “We have no evidence that specific individuals were targeted by the shooter,” Cooper said.
 “The school was targeted, but we have no indication that individuals were targeted.”

-Nashville resident Hale, who was also killed during the shooting, was reportedly armed with two assault-style rifles and one handgun.
-On Tuesday, MNPD Chief John Drake explained that Hale had obtained the three weapons used in the shooting legally and were part of seven total she’d purchased locally.
+Hale, who was also killed during the shooting, was reportedly armed with two assault-style rifles and one handgun.
+On Tuesday, MNPD Chief John Drake explained that Hale had obtained the three weapons used in the shooting legally and that they were among seven total she’d purchased locally.

 Drake explained that police were unaware Hale “even existed,” much less that Hale was under mental duress.
 According to Drake, Hale was under doctor’s care for an emotional disorder.